charlespetzold/xamarin-forms-samples/README.md

 or because they don't work very well, or because they push the outside of the envelope to the point where it breaks.

-As of August 12, 2015, all samples have been updated to Xamarin.Forms 1.4.4.6392.
+As of November 19, 2015, all samples have been updated to Xamarin.Forms 1.5.0.6482, and UWP projects have been added.

-The **RotatingSpokes** sample has been removed because it's included in Chapter 22 of *Creating Mobile Apps with Xamarin.Forms*.

-The **PageFlipper** sample has also been removed because the technique is illustrated in the **SwingingEntrance** sample in Chapter 22 of *Creating Mobile Apps with Xamarin.Forms*.

-Which means that the only project left is **KwazyThreeDee**.